ahmeteminsaricaogl/ahmeteminsaricaogl/README.md

 - Working on data science and machine learning projects within the banking domain
 - Developing **credit risk and Probability of Default (PD) models** and  **fraud detection models**
 - Performing feature engineering, model development, and evaluation using **Python, SAS, and SQL**
 - Supporting end-to-end analytical workflows from data preparation to model deployment and monitoring
+- Building **analytical reports and dashboards** to support monitoring, insights, and data-driven decision making

 ---